History of sugar: Caribbean and South America

 Beginning in the mid-1740s, the French colony of Saint-Domingue emerged as the world's largest producer of sugar.
 However, following the abolition of slavery and the colony's independence in 1804, sugar production declined sharply.
 In the following decades, Cuba surpassed Saint-Domingue and became the leading global producer of sugar.

 The industrialization of the Colombian industry started in 1901 with the establishment of Manuelita, the first steam-powered sugar mill in South America, by Latvian Jewish immigrant James Martin Eder.

+United States

+In the United States, sugarcane was grown by enslaved Black laborers and, after the Civil War, Chinese migrant workers on Louisiana's sugar plantations, which were started by plantation owners who escaped Saint-Domingue after the Haitian Revolution and the Louisiana Purchase.
+The first commercial sugarcane crop was produced in Louisiana in 1795 by the French Creole planter Étienne de Boré and Saint-Domingue chemist Antoine Morin.
+Plantation owners like the Heydels, who owned Whitney Plantation, converted their land from indigo and rice to sugar after 1795 as well.
+As the US's largest slave market was located in New Orleans, sugar producers used enslaved Black labor to make Louisiana the producer of almost 25% of the world's exportable sugar by 1853.
+Just before the Civil War, Louisiana's sugar industry was worth more than $200 million, with "more than half of that figure represent[ing] the valuation of the ownership of human beings."
+Enslaved laborers resisted the conditions on sugarcane plantations.
+During the 1811 German Coast uprising, as many as 500 enslaved workers burned sugar plantations as they marched to New Orleans.
+During the CivIl War, W.E.B.
+DuBois wrote in his Black Reconstruction, Black cane workers abandoned cane plantations and the industry essentially collapsed.
+Following the war, Louisiana planters engaged Chinese workers in exploitative multi-year labor contracts; these laborers lived in segregated quarters and earned 30% less than local Black laborers.

 Globalization of cane sugar

 After being established in Brazil and the Caribbean area, sugar production spread to newer European colonies in Africa and in the Pacific.
 It became especially important in Fiji.
 Mauritius, Natal, and Queensland (Australia).